The Best VPNs That Work in China: Our Top 3 Picks

 -

-3. Private Internet Access VPN - The Best Customizable VPN
+3. Private Internet Access VPN - The VPN for China With the Most Servers

-Multi-hop Yes Camouflage Mode No Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes Private Internet Access doesn’t offer features as fancy as NordVPN and Surfshark, but it became one of our favorite VPNs that work in China because of how customizable it is.
+Multihop Yes Camouflage Mode No Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes Private Internet Access for China

 What We Like